klahrich/chiefhustler/content/posts/shameless-cloning.md

 After having cloned an investment decision, I can put in the work and improve my understanding of the business, which is necessary to be able to withstand periods of high volatility.

 In other words, cloning someone who knows what they're doing allows me to acquire a small position which I would not have been able to otherwise.
 Then I can try and stretch my circle of competence to get it closer to the new holding.
 The better I have vetted those that I clone, the more protected my downside will be, and the more work I put in after the cloning decision, the more value I'll be able to extract from it.
+As of today, my cloning positions don't exceed ~5% initial allocation.